 EDS305, EDS101 and EDS 130

 Exam in ENGLISH ONLY.
-Two individual term papers of five pages each (counting 50%) based upon course lectures and readings and a final oral exam.
-The oral counts ca 50 % of the total grade.
+Two individual term papers of five pages each (counting 50%) based on course lectures and readings and a final oral exam.
+The oral exam counts are about 30% of the total grade.
 Participation in class discussions and seminars counts for 20%.
-Results from the term papers will be available in Canvas two to three weeks after submission.
+Results from the term will be available in Canvas two to three weeks after submission.
 Students must pass all three exam activities to the course.